Readit News logoReadit News

 _shadi commented on Replit used legal threats to kill my open-source project (2021) intuitiveexplanations.com... · Posted by u/jaynpatel

-jongjong · a year ago
+jongjong · 2 years ago

 This is deceptive as his specific role at Replit had nothing to do with his later open source work.
 Also, Replit is not innovative as there exist many similar solutions.
 How can you be accused to copying someone's work if that work is itself a copy of other existing work?